kyma-incubator/documentation-component/docs/props/plugins.md

 ## Custom plugin

-For information how to write custom plugin for specific types, read [Custom plugin](../guidelines/custom-plugin.md) document.
+For information on how to write a custom plugin for specific types, read the [this](../guidelines/custom-plugin.md) document.